Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Buddha.
 The fully awakened one, often the honorific title of Sakyamuni Buddha, aka Siddhartha Gautama, the founder of Buddhism, who lived in the 6th century B.C.E.
 It’s also a designation of the person who has attained enlightenment.
 The Buddha also refers to one of the three jewels of Buddhism: buddha, sangha, dharma.

 Buddhi.
 In Sanskrit Buddhi means, “she who is conscious, awake.”
-It refers to the higher mind, which is the seat of wisdom (vidya, jnana).
+It refers to the intellect, the higher mind, which is the seat of wisdom (vidya, jnana).
 Buddhi is one of the five maya koshas.

 Chakra or Cakra.
 A Sanskrit word, literally translating to “wheel” or “disc.”
-In yoga, meditation, and Ayurveda, chakra refers to psycho-energetic centers of the subtle body, also considered wheels of energy. in Buddhism there are 5 chakras, while in Hindu yoga 7 or more are recognized: including muladhara- at the base of the spine or the perineum, svadhishthana at the genitals, manipura at the navel, anahata- at the heart, vishuddha at the throat, ajna in the middle of the head, and sahasrara at the top of the head.
-Keeping these energy centers open, aligned, and fluid is key to maintaining physical, mental, and spiritual wellbeing.
-Each chakra is associated with an endocrine gland, color, element, syllable, mantra, significance, etc. You could consider them energy centers where consciousness meets matter.
+In yoga, meditation, and Ayurveda, chakras refer to psycho-energetic centers of the subtle body, also considered wheels of energy radiating one’s life force or vital energy (prana).
+It’s said they are located along the spine between the base of the spinal column and the crown of the head.
+Different philosophies identified different quantities of the chakras.
+In yoga, there are seven chakras. and are identified as muladhara- located at the base of the spine or the perineum, svadhishthana at the genitals, manipura at the navel, anahata- at the heart, vishuddha at the throat, ajna in the middle of the head, and sahasrara at the top of the head.
+Each chakra is associated with an endocrine gland, color, element, syllable, mantra, significance, etc. In Buddhism five chakras are recognized.
+Keeping these energy centers open, aligned, and spinning is key to maintaining physical, mental, and spiritual wellbeing.
+You could consider them energy centers where consciousness meets matter.

 Ch’an.
 The Chinese word for Zen.
 It predates the Japanese word Zen, of course, since Zen originated in China and came to Japan later.